adamddurrant/adamddurrant/README.md

-👋 I'm Adam, an SEO specialist and front-end web developmer.
+👋 I'm Adam, an SEO specialist and junior dev.
 I'm passionate about the web and I love learning and creating.
 <br/>

 - 🌱 I’m currently learning PHP, Vue and SaSS